blessuselessk/projective-id-primitives/DESIGN.md

 // e.g. → ["moss", "rust", "slate"]  (deterministic, k draws, no repeats)
 ```

-The result is stored on `PrimitiveField` under `order-${key}`, sharing the same
-index type as `shuffle`.
-Adapters access it as `field["order-palette"]`.
-The
+Stored on `PrimitiveField` under `order-${key}`, sharing the same index type as
-distinction between a shuffled and sampled sequence is not preserved at the field
+`shuffle`.
+The distinction between a shuffled and sampled sequence is not
-level — both are ordered arrays of the supplied element type.
+preserved at the field level — both are ordered arrays of the supplied element type.

-### Sequence
+### sequence

 `sequence(key, n)` produces `n` independent scalars in `[0, 1]`, each
 domain-separated by their position within the keyed expansion.